MISSION & Vision

-Learn Together, Live Together (LTLT) is a diverse, nonpartisan coalition of education stakeholders passionate about promoting racial, ethnic, and socioeconomic diversity in schools.
+Learn Together, Live Together (LTLT) is a diverse, grassroots coalition of education stakeholders based in Washington, DC passionate about promoting racial, ethnic, and socioeconomic diversity in schools.

 LTLT envisions a world where all children have access to diverse, equitable, and inclusive learning environments that will allow them to flourish academically, socially, and as adults in an increasingly diverse world.